Sheridan-Stable/bursty-term-measure/README.md

 # A Statistical Hypothesis Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Keyword Extraction

-This repository contains computer code for reproducing the results described in the manuscript “The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks”.
+This repository contains computer code for reproducing the results described in the manuscript “A Statistical Hypothesis Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Keyword Extraction”.
 ArXiv preprint link: TBA

 ## Getting Started